 Franklin Woodland Trails

-In the heart of Reisterstown lies a diamond in the rough, and RIA's Woodland Trails volunteers are reclaiming what will soon be a beautiful park and outdoor amenity for our entire community.
+Tucked in the heart of Reisterstown lies a hidden gem, and RIA's dedicated Woodland Trails volunteers are working tirelessly to transform it into a vibrant park and outdoor haven for our entire community.

 Jeannie Andrews